enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 Methods 1-3 would have formed a powerful separation from anything but the ritual psychotheater generated by methods 4-7; such devices are well known by cults the world over as ways of isolating individuals and removing them from anything but the world view of the cult.
 While here the cult consisted of only two individuals and the methods self-applied, the techniques are consistent.
 Within such conditions, and within a shared private universe, Crowley and Neuberg—like Dee and Kelley before them—were able to enter a kind of "virtual reality" generated by their unfettered minds, emerging with one of the most striking literary and religious works, in my opinion, of the 20th century.
 The prose of *The Vision and the Voice* is the best of Crowley's career, surpassing even the Holy Books; like Kelley's messages from the Angels, it is at once exquisitely sacred and profoundly chilling.
 Next to Dee and Kelley's own Spirit Diaries, it is the primary document of Enochian magick in practice—while Dee and Kelley received the system, Crowley and Neuberg actually *used* it—or at least used a section of it, namely the 30 Aethyrs, rather than the Holy Table itself (Crowley would use the Tablets in later workings, particularly in combination with the VIIIº OTO or masturbatory sex magick).
 For this reason, *The Vision and the Voice*, or *Liber 418* as it is technically designated in Crowley's A∴A∴, should be studied alongside Dee and Kelley's work.

 Following are analyses of each Aethyr.

+##Sources and Publication History

 I will here be referring to the following texts:

 Crowley, Aleister, with Victor B. Neuberg and Mary Desti. *The Vision & The Voice, With Commentary and Other Papers.
 (The Equinox, Vol. IV, No. II).* York Beach: Weiser, 1998.

 Eshelman, James A. *Visions & Voices: Aleister Crowley's Enochian Visions With Astrological & Qabalistic Commentary.* Los Angeles: The College of Thelema, 2011.

+*The Vision & The Voice* was originally published, uncommented, as the special supplement to *The Equinox*, Vol. I, No. V, 1911.
+Two sets of commentary were later added by Crowley, which were published in a 1952 edition of *V&V* by Karl Germer, which was again revised by Israel Regardie in 1972, who mixed his own notes in with Crowley's without distinction.
+The final version was William Breeze's, used here and noted above.
+The very original text was handwritten by Victor Neuberg in Algeria.

 <center><h1><p style="font-family: Enochian Writing">XET</p></h1></center>

+<center>The 30th Aethyr, TEX.<br>
+Malkuth in Yetzirah.<br>
-The 30th Aethyr.
-TEX— "The Exordium of the Equinox of the Gods."
-Caput Draconis / Virgo / Earth.
-[Malkuth, Yesod, Hod and Netzach in Malkuth.
+"The Exordium of the Equinox of the Gods."<br>
+Caput Draconis / Virgo / Earth.<br>
+Priestess / Hermit / Universe.<br>
+Comment: Without the cube—the material world—is the sphere-system of the spiritual world enfolding it.
+The Cry seems to be a sort of Exordium, an external shewing-forth of the coming of the new Aeon, the Aeon of Horus the crowned child.</center>

+[Breeze edition: Malkuth, Yesod, Hod and Netzach in Malkuth.
 Also Hod and Netzach on the Tree.
 I am quite confused by these attributions in Equinox 4.2.]

-Comment: Without the cube—the material world—is the sphere-system of the spiritual world enfolding it.
-The Cry seems to be a sort of Exordium, an external shewing-forth of the coming of the new Aeon, the Aeon of Horus the crowned child.

 <center><img src="http://en.museicapitolini.org/var/museicivici/storage/images/musei/musei_capitolini/percorsi/percorsi_per_sale/palazzo_nuovo/salone/statua_di_arpocrate/10399-13-ita-IT/statua_di_arpocrate_largew.jpg"></center>